Locally Consistent Parsing for Text Indexing in Small Space: Introduction

 \section{Introduction}

-Text indexing is one of the most fundamental problems in the area of string algorithms and information retrieval (e.g. see \cite{Weiner73,KU96,Ukkonen95,McCreight76,FG99,BFGKSV16,FH08,FIK16,BFO13,FMN09,AN08,KLAAP01,KS03,BK03,PT08}).
+Text indexing is one of the most fundamental problems in the area of string algorithms and information retrieval (e.g., see \cite{Weiner73,KU96,Ukkonen95,McCreight76,FG99,BFGKSV16,FH08,FIK16,BFO13,FMN09,AN08,KLAAP01,KS03,BK03,PT08}).
 In this paper we consider two closely related problems of text indexing in sub-linear working space.
-In both problems, we are given a string $S$ of length $n$ to process, in a read-only memory.
+In both problems, we are given a string $S$ of length $n$ to process, in read-only memory.

 The first problem is the Sparse Suffix Tree ($\SST$) construction which is a generalization of the classical Suffix Tree data structure.
 The Suffix Tree index of $S$ is a compact trie of all $S$'s suffixes.
-Since the 70's, several algorithms were introduced for the suffix tree construction which takes $\O(n)$ time~\cite{Weiner73,McCreight76,Ukkonen95}.
-In the spare suffix tree, only a subset of suffixes, $B\subseteq[n]$, need to be indexed.
+Since the '70s, several algorithms were introduced for the suffix tree construction which take $\O(n)$ time~\cite{Weiner73,McCreight76,Ukkonen95}.
+In the Sparse Suffix Tree construction problem only a subset of the suffixes, $B\subseteq\{1,2,\dots,n\}$, need to be indexed.
 This generalization was introduced in 1996 by K{\"{a}}rkk{\"{a}}inen and Ukkonen~\cite{KU96} who introduced a construction algorithm for the special case where all the suffixes are in the positions which are integer multiples of some $k\in\mathbb N$.
-Their algorithm takes $\O(n)$ time and uses linear working space in the number of suffixes.
-For the general case of arbitrary set of suffixes, one can construct an $\SST$ by pruning of the full Suffix Tree, which requires $\Theta(n)$ words of working space.
-However, when the space usage is limited to be linear in the number of desired suffixes, another approach is required.
-Recently, Gawrychowski and Kociumaka~\cite{GK17} introduced an optimal randomized Monte-Carlo algorithm which builds an $\SST$ in linear time, using only $\O(|B|)$ words of space.
+The algorithm of~\cite{KU96} takes $\O(n)$ time and uses linear working space in the number of suffixes.
+For the general case of an arbitrary set of suffixes, one can construct an $\SST$ by pruning of the full Suffix Tree, which requires $\Theta(n)$ words of working space.
+However, when the space usage is limited to be linear in $|B|$, another approach is required.
+Recently, Gawrychowski and Kociumaka~\cite{GK17} introduced an optimal randomized Monte Carlo algorithm which builds an $\SST$ in linear time, using only $\O(|B|)$ words of space.